November 26, 2021

 However, in most states and territories, the person who supplied them with the alcohol could be breaking the law – unless they’re the young person’s parent or guardian, or the parent or guardian has provided consent.

 In all states and territories, it’s illegal to supply people under 18 with alcohol if responsible supervision is not provided.

 - if the adult supplying the alcohol is intoxicated (when a person's speech, balance, coordination, or behaviour is noticeably affected by alcohol)

 - the type and amount of alcohol supplied and over what period of time

-- whether the young person consumed food with the liquor
+- if the young person has eaten food with the alcohol

-- how the young person was supervised by the adult supplying the alcohol.
+- how the young person is supervised by the adult supplying the alcohol.

-Note: The following is for information purposes only, and is correct at the time of publication, meaning information may not always be up to date
+*Note: The following information is correct at the time of publication, but may not be up to date